cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

          <i>Quality/Color Mapping</i>: Choose the curvature that is mapped into quality and visualized as per vertex color.

+   ``scale : Percentage = 10%``

+      .. raw:: html

+         <i>Curvature Scale</i>: This parameter is used only for scale dependent methods: 'Scale Dependent Quadric Fitting' and 'PCA'.
+It specifies the scale at which the curvature is computed. e.g. for SDQF it specify how large is the patch where we fit the quadric used to compute curvature dirs.

    ``autoclean : bool = True``